 The resin contains most of the THC and CBD and other, entourage cannabinoids.

 The older legal definition of “marijuana” focused on the resin as being problematic.
-This is shown in the 1970 Controlled Substance Act definition of “marijuana,” which is mirrored in the Minnesota version’s definition.
+The 1970 Controlled Substance Act definition of “marijuana” demonstrates this.
+The Minnesota version’s definition focuses on resin as well.
 Minnesota Statutes §152.01, subd.
 9 (2018):

 (Despite this statutory definition language: “all parts of the plant of any species of the genus Cannabis,” another statute defining hemp provides that the hemp form of cannabis is not “marijuana.”
-The Minnesota hemp statute will be discussed, below.)
+Discussion of the Minnesota hemp statute follows.)